dtrelogan/react-formstate-fp/README.md

 ### Dependencies

-react-formstate-fp basically has no dependencies outside of React, but to be thorough:
+react-formstate-fp basically has one dependency:

 - A peer dependency on [React](https://facebook.github.io/react) >= 16.8 (React hooks).

+but to be thorough:

 - Assumes an es5 environment (for example: Object.keys and Array.isArray).
 - Assumes es6 promises.
 (This is the only polyfill requirement beyond es5.)
 - [@babel/runtime](https://babeljs.io/docs/en/babel-runtime) might be pulled in depending on how you build your project.

+That's it.